PeterCamilleri/mini_term/README.md

 MiniTerm.raw?             # Is raw mode active now?
 ```

+Note that raw blocks may be nested to any depth without undesirable
+side-effects.
+Infinite recursion is, however, strongly discouraged.

 *MiniTerm.get_raw_char, etc* - These methods deal with the keyboard in a raw
 mode.
 They do not echo or wait for the user to press enter or any of those
 other cooked mode things.
 Keyboard data in the raw!